When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-This really depends on a number of factors.
-If you have an internally geared rear hub like a Shimano Alfine or Rohloff then then the answer would be no, unless you were willing to revert back to derailleur gears.
+This depends on several factors.
+If you have an internally geared rear hub like a Shimano Alfine or Rohloff then the answer would be no, unless you were willing to revert to derailleur gears.

 The Benefits of fitting an electric hub motor to a recumbent

-- Ease of installation – you just need to swap out your rear wheel, fit the pedal sensor, battery, motor controller and display.
+- Ease of installation – you just need to swap out your rear wheel and fit the pedal sensor, battery, motor controller and display.

 - Cost – hub motor conversion kits are nearly always cheaper